Markets & Economy

 Tighter regulations and greater infrastructure spending could also provide tailwinds for construction materials supplier Sika.
 The Swiss company makes cement additives that can reduce emissions and increase durability.

 Overall, the outlook for international equity markets remains cloudy given high inflation, rising interest rates and the war in Ukraine.
-However, the prevalence of old-economy, dividend-paying companies in Europe — exactly the type that are back in favour — could mean that international markets are poised for a period of relative outperformance.
+However, the prevalence of old-economy, dividend-paying companies in Europe — exactly the type that are back in favor — could mean that international markets are poised for a period of relative outperformance.

 The European economy is holding up remarkably well despite investor worries about a war-induced recession.
 While the manufacturing sector has been hurt by the war in Ukraine and fears that Russia may cut off natural gas supplies, the services sector has done much better, driven primarily by pent-up demand.